An assortment of different faces

 Gender expression is a person's presentation of their gender.
 These outward expressions of gender can be intentional or unintentional.
 They involve one’s mannerisms, clothing, hair, speech, voice, interests, clothing, pronouns, activities, and more.

 It is important to understand that someone’s gender identity and gender expression can be different.
 For example, someone can identify as a woman and express their gender more masculinely or identify as a man and express their gender more femininely.
-Someone’s gender expression can evolve over time as they learn more about what makes them most happy and comfortable.
+Someone’s gender expression can evolve as they learn more about what makes them most happy and comfortable.

 Transgender vs. Cisgender